remjx/coindrop/README.md

 ## Solution ✔️

-Coindrop allows the receiver to list *all* their available forms of payment, and the sender to choose which one to use according to their preference (typically to maximize convenience and minimize transaction fees).
+Coindrop allows the receiver to list all their available forms of payment, and the sender can choose which to use according to their preference (typically in order to maximize convenience and minimize transaction fees).

-Receivers create a Coindrop address e.g. [coindrop\.to/satoshi](https://coindrop.to/satoshi) and publish/share it as a substitute for publishing a single payment address or multiple addresses individually.
+Receivers create a Coindrop address e.g. [coindrop\.to/satoshi](https://coindrop.to/satoshi) and publish/share it as a substitute for any time they would publish/share a single payment address or multiple addresses individually.
 For example, by replacing a user's CashApp $cashtag in their Twitter profile with their Coindrop address, they can reap the benefits of all possible payment methods with the simplicity of a single link.

 ## Principles 🙏🏻

 The Coindrop project is built according to the following principles:

-### Transparency 👀
+### Open-source 👀

-This software is open-source licensed under the [GNU General Public License v3.0](LICENSE) to give users confidence that their account information and payment addresses are not being tampered with.
-This application is deployed directly to https://coindrop.to without alteration.
+This software is licensed under the [GNU General Public License v3.0](LICENSE) to give users confidence that their account information and payment addresses are not being tampered with.
+This application is deployed without alteration to https://coindrop.to hosted on [Vercel](https://vercel.com/).

-### Unbias ❤
+### Payment Method Agnostic ❤

 Any form of payment address can be listed on your piggybank page.
 Coindrop will never delist a payment method unless it is:
 * Against the law